f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 `Cloud-Init and F5 BIG-IP Virtual Edition <https://clouddocs.f5.com/cloud/public/v1/shared/cloudinit.html>`_

 In F5OS, you can define a cloud-init script via the CLI, API, or WebUI.
 Before applying a cloud-init script to an F5OS tenant you must create a cloud-init configuration object, then that cloud-init object can be referenced within a tenant configuration.
-Below is an example of creating a cloud-init script and giving it a name of **test** via the F5OS CLI using the **cloud-inits cloud-init test config user-data** command:
+Below is an example of creating a cloud-init script and giving it a name of **test-cloud-init** via the F5OS CLI using the **cloud-inits cloud-init test-cloud-init config user-data** command:

 .. code-block:: bash